'London Boy': The Taylor Swift guide to the UK capital

 "God, I love the English," the American pop legend sings on "London Boy," a track from her seventh studio album, "Lover," released August 23.

-A besotted ode to both her actor-boyfriend Joe Alywn and his home town of London, Swift name-checks hard in this three-minute guide to the UK capital.
+A besotted ode to both her actor boyfriend Joe Alywn and his hometown of London, Swift name-checks hard in this three-minute guide to the UK capital.

 Like most kinds of PDA, it's heartfelt but has people cringing -- particularly London's locals.
 Here's the lowdown on Taylor Swift's take on the city -- and where to find the places she mentions.